bfansports/CloudProcessingEngine/_posts/2015-05-05-configure.md

 A plan has been created for you so you can get started quickly.
 In the `decider` folder, open `docs/examples/ct_plan.yml` and take a look at the plan YAML syntax.

-For more information about the syntax and what you can do with your workflows, **head to the Decider documentation here:** http://sportarchive.github.io/CloudProcessingEngine-Decider
+For more information about the Decider, check the Decider entry: http://sportarchive.github.io/CloudProcessingEngine/comp/decider.html

+For syntax details and what you can do with your workflows, **head to the Decider documentation here:** http://sportarchive.github.io/CloudProcessingEngine-Decider

 *The input data describing the job to do (where the input video file is and which output video format we need), will be crafted in JSON and submitted to the workflow as input by our client app.
 Then the workflow will pass along this input to our Activity workers.
 The workers will read this input and will perform the transcoding we want.*